-Restaurant and foodservice experts predictions regarding industry trends for the year had one in common: the need for wholesalers and distributors to be able to adapt to the quickly changing landscape.
+Restaurant and food service experts' predictions regarding industry trends for the year had one in common: the need for wholesalers and distributors to be able to adapt to the quickly changing landscape.

 These changes are necessary and exciting, but they are also costly and time-consuming.
-In their recent Food Industry Forecast, foodservice refrigeration company Emerson Climate Technologies estimated that labor costs in the US will increase by between 50 and 100% within the next five years due to rising minimum wages, increased healthcare benefits and worker shortages.
-During that same period, costs associated with regulatory compliance, transportation and logistics, and food in general are all expected to increase by a minimum of 50%.
+In their recent Food Industry Forecast, foodservice refrigeration company Emerson Climate Technologies estimated that labor costs in the US will increase by between 50 and 100% within the next five years due to rising minimum wages, increased healthcare benefits, and worker shortages.
+During that same period, costs associated with regulatory compliance, transportation and logistics, and food, in general, are all expected to increase by a minimum of 50%.

-As these costs continue to rise, one tool has been singled out by the foodservice industry as proven to improve cost efficiency: big data.
+As these costs continue to rise, one tool has been singled out by the food service industry as proven to improve cost efficiency: big data.

 Big data – the enormous data sets collected through everyday processes that are analyzed to reveal patterns and trends – has already begun to have a dramatic impact on pricing and cost transparency within the foodservice industry.
-Purchasers and distributors alike are making decisions based on data patterns, allowing them to cater to consumer interest more efficiently and effectively.
+Purchasers and distributors alike are making decisions based on data patterns, allowing them to cater to consumer interests more efficiently and effectively.

-Nishat Mehta, EVP of global partnerships at dunnhumby, the marketing firm for US grocery chain Kroger, explained that by looking at buying patterns over long periods of time, grocery stores are able to make better proactive decisions, instead of acting reactively to seasonal or cultural trends.
+Nishat Mehta, EVP of global partnerships at Dunnhumby, the marketing firm for US grocery chain Kroger, explained that by looking at buying patterns over long periods of time, grocery stores are able to make better proactive decisions, instead of acting reactively to seasonal or cultural trends.

-“We make decisions not based on what you bought today, but what you bought over the last two years.
+“We make decisions not based on what you bought today but what you bought over the last two years.
 You don’t have to know, but we know,” Mehta said.

 “Food quality is still important, but it’s not number one anymore,” Wineman said.
-“Now it’s data, it’s analytics.”
+“Now it’s data; it’s analytics.”

 Combining Tech and Sales

 Finding a solution that utilizes big data while also increasing sales can seem like a daunting task, but foodservice companies need look no further than business intelligence software.
-BI tools utilize big data created through a company’s back end system and analyze it to find cross-selling opportunities and areas where margins can be improved on.
-In an industry with rapidly increasing operating costs, the only option is to also increase revenue.
+BI tools utilize big data created through a company’s back-end system and analyze it to find cross-selling opportunities and areas where margins can be improved on.
+In an industry with rapidly increasing operating costs, the only option is also to increase revenue.
 Implementing a BI tool is the easiest and most efficient way to do that.

 Find out how your company can implement a business intelligence solution by scheduling a free demonstration of sales-i software today!